ZSolar1/Definitive-Engine/README.md

 - ## What Features does this engine have?
-	1. Light CPU Strums (Opponent notes glow when they hit a note)
+	- Light CPU Strums (Opponent notes glow when they hit a note)
-	2. Rating added to the score text
+	- Rating added to the score text
-	3. Accuracy added to the score text
+	- Accuracy added to the score text
-	4. Health Bar Colors
-	5. Custom Icon Functionality
+	- Misses added to the score text
-	6. Custom Week Loading
+	- Custom Week Loading
-	7. Icon bop on note hit
-	8. Custom hscript and lua support
+	- Custom hscript and lua support
+	- A better hit detection

  - ##  What we are planning to add:
-	  1. Lua/Hscript that also supports things like notitg-type modcharts or regular modcharts, moving the window or moving things out of the window using a custom window library, adding shaders, making entire coding languages, custom menus, videos in the menus or in songs, etc.
+	  - Lua/Hscript that also supports things like notitg-type modcharts or regular modcharts, moving the window or moving things out of the window using a custom window library, adding shaders, making entire coding languages, custom menus, videos in the menus or in songs, etc.
-	  2. Custom Character Functionality
+	  - Custom Character Functionality
+	  - Health Bar Colors
-	  3. A Stage Editor
+	  - A Stage Editor
-	  4. A Shader Editor
+	  - A Shader Editor
-	  5. A Menu Editor
+	  - A Menu Editor
+	  - Custom Icon Functionality
-	  6. A Modchart Editor
+	  - A Modchart Editor
-	  7. Improved performance
+	  - Improved Performance
-	  8. better hit detection
-	  9. A new and improved options menu
-	  10. A new credits menu
+	  - Icon Bop On Note Hit
+	  - A Options Menu
+	  - A Credits Menu

 	And way more in the future!